adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

-There are many ways of signing a message with a private key.
+There are many ways to sign a message with private key.

 Quite rightfully there are not many websites allowing you to do so - that would be a suicide to trust anyone with your private key.